androuino/deeplearning4jui/README.md

 **Fourth step.** Modify the `LocalData.java` and put your customized classes if you have one.

-## Graphical sample of how to use the program
+## Graphical sample of how to use it
 ![DL4JUI](https://github.com/androuino/deeplearning4jui/blob/master/src/main/resources/img/DL4J%20UI%202018_001.png)

 *You can choose a model from specific directory by clicking the button with folder icon at the left top corner or use the pretrained model from darknet*